 Can you describe an epic bike tour in one word?
 Probably not, but we’ll try anyway: phenomenal.

 After riding across most of continental Europe this past month, we caught up with Ron and James to talk about their experience and splice together a highlight reel from some amazing GoPro footage.
-Talking he word phenomenal sprang to mind.
+As we talked, the word "phenomenal" sprang to mind.
 Phenomenal sights and sounds, phenomenal people and places, phenomenal weather…and phenomenal willpower.

 But let’s let Ron and James tell the story.